The Blue Lotus: Synopsis

 Staying at the palace of the Maharaja of Gaipajama in India, Tintin is approached by a visitor from Shanghai in China.
-The visitor supplies him with the name of Mitsuhirato, a Japanese businessman based in Shanghai, but before finishing his message is hit by a dart dipped in Rajaijah, the "poison of madness".
+The visitor supplies him with the name of Mitsuhirato, a Japanese businessman based in Shanghai while on secondment, but before finishing his message is hit by a dart dipped in Rajaijah, the "poison of madness".
 Tintin and his fox terrier Snowy travel to Shanghai to meet Mitsuhirato, who warns them that the Maharajah is in danger and that they should return to India.
 Surviving several attempts on his life by mysterious assailants, Tintin attempts to leave for India by boat, but is kidnapped and brought back to China.
 His abductors reveal themselves as members of a secret society known as the Sons of the Dragon, who, like the Maharaja, are devoted to combating the opium trade.
 Their leader, Wang Chen-Yee, explains to Tintin that Mitsuhirato is both a Japanese spy and an opium smuggler, and enlists Tintin in their fight to stop him.
 Tintin agrees, and spies on Mitsuhirato at the Blue Lotus opium den.
-Following him, Tintin witnesses Mitsuhirato blowing up a Chinese railway.
-The Japanese government uses this as an excuse to invade Northern China, taking Shanghai under its control.
+Following him, Tintin witnesses Mitsuhirato blowing up a Chinese railway (an action loosely based on the Mukden Incident).
+The Japanese government frames it as an attack from Chinese bandits, and uses it as an excuse to invade Northern China, taking Shanghai under its control.

 Tintin is captured by Mitsuhirato, who plans to poison him with Rajaijah.
-However, one of Wang's agents swaps out the poison for colored water, so when Tintin is "poisoned", he is able to feign madness long enough to be untied and let go.
+However, one of Wang's agents swaps out the poison for coloured water, so when Tintin is "poisoned", he is able to feign madness long enough to be untied and let go so he is able to escape from Mitsuhirato.
 Mitsuhirato later discovers the deception and convinces the Japanese military forces to put a warrant out for Tintin's arrest.
-Meanwhile, Tintin enters the Settlement in search for Professor Fang Hsi-ying, an expert on poisons who he hopes can develop a cure for Rajaijah, but discovers that he has been kidnapped.
+Meanwhile, Tintin enters the Shanghai International Settlement in search for Professor Fang Hsi-ying, an expert on poisons who he hopes can develop a cure for Rajaijah, but discovers that he has been kidnapped.
 J.M.
-Dawson, the corrupt Chief of Police at the Shanghai International Settlement, arrests Tintin and hands him over to the Japanese, who sentence him to death before he is rescued by Wang.
+Dawson, the Settlement's corrupt Chief of Police, arrests Tintin and hands him over to the Japanese, who sentence him to death before he is rescued by Wang.